N° 39–2024: Media invitation: The Juice lunar-Earth flyby explained

 Media representatives are invited to attend an online briefing on 9 August 2024 to learn more about the Juice flyby of the Moon and Earth, foreseen for 19 and 20 August respectively.
 This precise manoeuvre will mark a double world first: the first ever lunar-Earth flyby and first ever double gravity assist by a spacecraft.

 Juice, ESA’s mission to study Jupiter's icy moons, was launched in April 2023.
 It is currently on its way to Jupiter and still has seven years to go before reaching its destination.
-On 19 and 20 August, it will fly by the Earth and Moon in a unique braking manoeuvre.
+On 19 and 20 August, it will fly by the Moon and Earth in a unique braking manoeuvre.
 Earth will bend Juice’s trajectory through space, ‘braking’ it and redirecting it on course for a flyby of Venus in August 2025.

 Mission operators have already adjusted Juice’s path to ensure that it arrives first at the Moon, then a day later at Earth, at precisely the right time, with the right speed, and travelling in the right direction.
 They are confident of success, but this is a risky challenge that no other space mission has ever faced before; the slightest mistake could take Juice off course and spell the end of the mission.

-As Juice’s Spacecraft Operations Manager, Ignacio Tanco puts it: “It’s like passing through a very narrow corridor, very, very quickly: pushing the accelerator to the maximum when the margin at the side of the road is just millimetres.”
+As Juice’s Spacecraft Operations Manager, Ignacio Tanco puts it, “It’s like passing through a very narrow corridor, very, very quickly: pushing the accelerator to the maximum when the margin at the side of the road is just millimetres.”

 The lunar-Earth flyby provides a prime test environment for instrument teams to collect and analyse data from an actual surface in space, for the first time.